Anna-Teresa Tymieniecka: Relationship with Pope John Paul II

 Tymieniecka and Wojtyla, later Pope John Paul II, began a friendship in 1973 while he was the archbishop of Kraków.
 The friendship lasted thirty-two years until his death.
 She served as his host when he visited New England in 1976, and photos show them together on skiing and camping trips.
 Letters that he wrote to her were part of a collection of documents sold by Tymieniecka's estate in 2008 to the National Library of Poland.
 According to the BBC the library had initially kept the letters from public view, partly because of John Paul's path to sainthood, but a library official announced in February 2016 the letters would be made public.
 In February 2016 the BBC documentary programme Panorama 'revealed' that John Paul II had had a close relationship with Polish-born philosopher Tymieniecka.
 The pair exchanged personal letters over 30 years, and Stourton believes that in some of these Tymieniecka had told Wojtyła that she loved him.
 The Vatican described the documentary as "more smoke than fire", and Tymieniecka had earlier denied being involved with John Paul II.
 Writers Carl Bernstein, the veteran investigative journalist of the Watergate scandal, and Vatican expert Marco Politi, were the first journalists to talk to Anna-Teresa Tymieniecka in the 1990s about her importance in John Paul's life.
 They interviewed her and dedicated 20 pages to her in their 1996 book His Holiness.
 Bernstein and Politi even asked her if she had ever developed any romantic relationship with John Paul II, "however one-sided it might have been."
 She responded, "No, I never fell in love with the cardinal.
 How could I fall in love with a middle-aged clergyman?
 Besides, I'm a married woman."
 The secret letters of Pope John Paul programme was aired on UK's BBC One on Monday, 15 February 2016, at 20:30.

-Foundation of phenomenological societies and the World Phenomenology Institute
+Foundation of phenomenological societies

 In 1969 Tymieniecka founded the 'International Husserl and Phenomenological Research Society', in 1974 the 'International Society for Phenomenology and Literature', in 1976 the 'International Society for Phenomenology and the Human Sciences', in 1993 the 'International Society of Phenomenology, Aesthetics, and Fine Arts' (1993) and in 1995 the 'Sociedad Ibero-Americana de Fenomenologia'.
-The first three societies comprised the foundation for creation of the World Institute for Advanced Phenomenological Research and Learning in 1976, reorganized later into The World Phenomenology Institute.
-The initiative to establish this institute was supported by Roman Ingarden, Emmanuel Levinas, Paul Ricoeur, and Hans-Georg Gadamer as well as by the Director of the Husserl-Archives in Leuven, (Belgium) Herman Leo Van Breda.
+The first three societies comprised the foundation for creation of the World Institute for Advanced Phenomenological Research and Learning in 1976, reorganized later into the World Phenomenology Institute.
+The initiative to establish this institute was supported by Roman Ingarden, Emmanuel Levinas, Paul Ricoeur, and Hans-Georg Gadamer as well as by the Director of the Husserl-Archives in Leuven, Herman Leo Van Breda.
 Since its foundation and for many years Anna-Teresa Tymieniecka remained its permanent President.

 As the president of the 'World Phenomenology Institute' she organized numerous phenomenological congresses, conferences and symposia.